Kagiso Media: History

 May 2007, saw Kagiso purchase a 50.1 percent stake in Clear Channel Merafe, an outside advertising company and would be renamed Kagiso Outdoor.
 But sold it 2008.
 At the end of 2007, Kagiso Media owned 80 percent of the Jacaranda radio station, 100 percent of East Coast Radio and 24.9 percent stake in OFM.
 Other radio stations in its portfolio included a 33.3 percent each in Heart FM and iGagasi FM and a 25.1 percent stake in Kaya FM.

 In January 2008, Kagiso Exhibitions & Events was put up for sale after the sale of the Rand Show event back to the Johannesburg Expo Centre.
 Its sale was finalised in 2009.

 Other acquisitions in 2008 by Kagiso included Acceleration Media, an electronic media planning and strategy agency.
 In an overseas venture outside of Africa, it partnered with Primetime International in India in 2008 to form RadioMinds.
 Further acquisition purchases by Kagiso in 2008 saw the purchase of a 50 percent stake in Mobil Alliance whose interests are sport sponsorship and digital technology advertising. and a controlling interest in Urban Brew, company involved in television production.
 On 29 October 2008, the Competition Tribunal issued a Merger Clearance Certificate approving the merger between Kagiso Media Ltd and Urban Brews Studios (Pty) Ltd unconditionally.

-In December 2010, Kasigo's holding company, Kagiso Trust Investments and the Tiso Group amalgamated to form Kagiso Tiso Holdings.
+In December 2010, Kasigo's holding company, Kagiso Trust Investments merged with the Tiso Group, to form Kagiso Tiso Holdings.

-Kagiso announced in October 2011 that it would sell its 50 percent interest in the LexisNexis to Reed Elsevier South Africa.
+In October 2011, Kagiso Media announced that it would sell its 50 percent interest in the LexisNexis to Reed Elsevier South Africa.
 In December 2011, Kasigo announced that it would purchase publisher Juta and Company Ltd. It would sell off Juta's retail section Juta Bookshops in June 2013.

-South African black investment group, Kagiso Tiso Holdings bid $187 million in September 2013, to take Kagiso Media private, offering a substantial premium to minority shareholders.
+In September 2013, South African investment firm Kagiso Tiso Holdings bid $187 million to take Kagiso Media private, offering a substantial premium to minority shareholders.

-Kagiso entered the television broadcasting market in 2013 when it launched Glow TV on the OpenView HD satellite site.
+Also in 2013, Kagiso entered the television broadcasting market, when it launched Glow TV on the OpenView HD satellite network.

-In October 2017, Kagiso Media launched an app SoundBar with twelve different Internet music stations.
+In October 2017, Kagiso Media launched an app called SoundBar, which featured twelve different internet music stations.